CUSP-NYU/RCF/README.md

 * Analytical software such as MATLAB, RStudio, QGIS, and others
 * Powerful computing resources (1TB of RAM and 500TB of storage)
 * Personal home directories, temporary scratch directories, and project-specific workspaces
-* Ability to request a customize VMs for specific projects (subject to approval)
+* Ability to request a customized Virtual Machine (VM) for specific projects (subject to approval)

 ### About this document